Sports Injury Claims for Compensation

 Common Sports Injury Claims Brought by Spectators

-It is quite common to sustain an injury whilst watching a sport.
+It is also possible to sustain an injury whilst watching a sport.
 To bring a successful claim for an injury whilst watching a sport, it is necessary to prove that someone else’s negligence was the cause of your accident and subsequent injuries.
 Some common injuries to sports spectators include:

 - Riots between fans at games